 This is the kind of outfit I wear on days when I’m seeking comfort over creativity.
 Whilst it’s not as flamboyant as some of the things I choose to wear, it feels elegant and effortless – two words I would hesitate to use to describe my style!

-Also keeping me grinning (and dancing round my bedroom!) is the playlist I've shared below.
+Also keeping me grinning (and dancing round my cheap bunk beds!) is the playlist I’ve shared below.

 Now I’ve never claimed to be very cultured, or indeed ‘cool’ when it came to my taste in music.
 In fact I spent a large proportion of my teens and early-twenties avoiding telling people the kind of music I really liked.

 However I think it’s safe to say this playlist features so many classics, there’s bound to be something for everyone!